fleschutz/CWTS/README.md

 How to enable the highest compiler warning level?
 -------------------------------------------------
+Per default the compiler warning level is set to "normal".
+Each compiler supports different options to be more pedantic:

+* Clang: `-Weverything -pedantic`
 * GCC: `-Wall -Wextra -pedantic -Wundef`
 > **NOTE:** GCC and warnings sucks: -Wall and -Wextra do not enable all warnings!
 To keep backwards compatibility, -Wall is basically, "All warnings as of 1990." -Wextra covers a lot of the newer warnings, but still misses a few.

-* Clang: `-Weverything -pedantic`
 * MSVC: TBD
 * Intel C++: TBD